zerynth/core-zerynth-toolchain/docs/docs_uplinker_uplinker.rst

 .. note:: It is not possible to generate a FOTA update of the VM only!

 .. note:: To generate a Zerynth ADM compatible FOTA bytecode update, add option :option:`-J` before the link command.
+The resulting file will be JSON and not binary.